 PO7: Pharmaceutical Ethics: Honour personal values and apply ethical principles in professional and social contexts.
 Demonstrate behavior that recognizes cultural and personal variability in values, communication and lifestyles.
 Use ethical frameworks; apply ethical principles while making decisions and take responsibility for the outcomes associated with the decisions.

-PO8: Communication: Communicate effectively with the pharmacy community and with society at large, such as, being able to comprehend and write effective reports, make effective presentations and documentation, and give and receive clear instructions.
+PO8: Ethics: Communication: Communicate effectively with the pharmacy community and with society at large, such as, being able to comprehend and write effective reports, make effective presentations and documentation, and give and receive clear instructions.

 PO9: The Pharmacist and society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety and legal issues and the consequent responsibilities relevant to the professional pharmacy practice.